 January 12th marks the one year anniversary of the tragic earthquake in Haiti.
 CARE has been helping the Haitian people rebuild their lives by constructing T-shelters, latrines, and hand washing stations in IDP camps.

-Increasing access to safe water, sanitation and hygiene remains the cornerstone of CARE Haiti's WASH stategy which advocates for sustainable sanitation, community lead water systems and hygeine programs.
+Increasing access to safe water, sanitation and hygiene remains the cornerstone of CARE Haiti's WASH strategy.

 The Neighborhoods Improvement Project works to build a base for reconstruction and recovery founded on social links and local capacity which allow neighborhoods to organize themselves and make decisions on their build environment.

-Since the January 2010 earthquake, CARE's Life Saving Interventions for Women and Girls in Haiti project has worked to combat gender-based violence and reduce mortality and morbidity among earthquake-affected women and girls.
+CARE's Life Saving Interventions for Women and Girls in Haiti project has worked to protect earthquake-affected women and girls.

 CARE Haiti places strong emphasis on developing the principles of good governance in all its program sectors.

-CARE's Education and Psychosocial project was undertaken in an effort to ensure physical, psychosocial, and congnitive protection for school children directly and indirectly affected by the 2010 earthquake.
+CARE's Education and Psychosocial project was undertaken to ensure protection for children affected by the 2010 earthquake.

-Sustainable Economic Development programs are part of CARE Haiti's Relief to Reconstruction strategy and reinforce CARE's long term relationship of humanitarian support in Haiti.
+Sustainable Economic Development programs are part of CARE Haiti's Relief to Reconstruction strategy.